library-data-platform/ldp/USER_GUIDE.md

 The relational attributes are provided to simplify writing queries and to improve query performance.
 The JSON fields offer access to the complete extracted source data.

+An additional attribute, `tenant_id`, is reserved for use by library consortia.
+In all other cases, `tenant_id` is set to `1` and can be ignored.

 The data in these tables are extracted from Okapi-based APIs and loaded into the database by the LDP data loader.
 The data loader typically